hritu-analytics/cx-churn-project/README.md

 ---

-## 🎯 Business Problem
+## Business Problem

 NexaBank's Head of Customer Strategy needs answers to three questions:

-1. **Where is churn costing us the most?**:Which customer segments, tenure cohorts, and acquisition channels drive the majority of revenue loss?
+1. **Where is churn costing us the most?**: Which customer segments, tenure cohorts, and acquisition channels drive the majority of revenue loss?
 2. **What signals predict churn before it happens?**: Can we identify behavioural patterns (engagement, support contact, payment behaviour) that flag at-risk customers early enough to intervene?
 3. **What should we actually do about it, and what's the ROI?**: If we invest in retention, which strategy delivers the best return per pound spent?